 - Preheat oven to 350 degrees.
 Spray 9 x 13 pan with non-stick spray and set aside.

-- Add 1 cup dark brown sugar, dark corn syrup, 1/2 cup melted butter, eggs, and vanilla to a medium size bowl.
+- Add 1 cup brown sugar, corn syrup, 1/2 cup melted butter, eggs, and vanilla to a medium size bowl.
 Whisk to combine.

 - Fold in 3 cups pecan halves.
 Evenly spread the pecan mixture into the prepared pan.